m3y54m/aes-in-c/README.md

 └── toolchain-gcc.cmake
 ```

-This is a C project that implements the **Advanced Encryption Standard (AES)** algorithm.
-The project is well-structured and includes source code, tests, documentation, and configuration files for building and continuous integration.

-### Project Structure

 Here is a breakdown of the project's directory structure and the purpose of each file:

 * **`/`**